| | |

 • 1 cup all-purpose flour

-• ¼ cup light spelt flour (or use all-purpose flour in equal measure)
+• ¼ cup light spelt flour, (or more all-purpose flour in equal measure)

 • ¼ teaspoon salt